seanemile/gas-optimization/README.md

 ### Tip 19.
 Calling internal functions is cheaper

+Calling public functions is more expensive than calling internal functions, because in the former case all the parameters are copied into Memory.

+Whenever possible, prefer internal function calls, where the parameters are passed as references.

 ---

 ### Tip 20. uint\*(8/16/32..) vs uint256

 TheEVM run on 256 bits at a time thus using a unit\* it will firs be converted to unt256 and it cost extra gas)

+The EVM run on 256 bits at a time, thus using an uint\* (unsigned integers smaller than 256 bits), it will first be converted to uint256 and it costs extra gas.

+Use unsigned integers smaller or equal than
+128 bits when packing more variables in one slot (see Variables Packing pattern).
+If not, it is better to use uint256 variables.

 ---